WolfYD3v/ECF1-Mon_Coach_Sante/README.md

-### With the small help of the Brave AI, and Gemini for the favicon and base_icon
+(with the small help of the Brave AI, and Gemini for the base_icon)